 - 58% say they are connected to work colleagues.

-- 39% say they are connected to people they have never met in person.
+- 39% say they connect to people they’ve never met in person.

-These statistics are amazing since only 23% of the adult population use Twitter.
-The fact that 58% of adult internet users are connected to their work colleagues shows that Facebook is completely established among late adopters, and is a medium that crosses work boundaries.
+These statistics are surprising since only 23% of the adult population use Twitter.
+58% of adult internet users connect to their work colleagues.
+That shows that Facebook is wholly established among late adopters, and is a medium that crosses work boundaries.

-Obviously not every country will have the same demographics as the US. but with 1.3 billion users worldwide, (Update: In 2019 it’s now 2.4 billion), to ignore Facebook could mean that you are missing out on plenty of eyeballs from potential customers.
+Not every country will have demographics like the US.
+But with 1.3 billion users worldwide, (Update: In 2019 it’s now 2.4 billion), to ignore Facebook could mean that you’re missing out on plenty of eyeballs from potential customers.

 To avoid our Facebook pages turning into teen sites, I must pre-warn everyone.
 Please resist the temptation to follow Miley Cyrus or Justin Bieber.
 As long as we connect with industry-related companies and people, we should be fine.

-Please take a look at NASA’s Facebook page that has of 13 million ‘likes’
+Please take a look at NASA’s Facebook page that has 1.3 million ‘likes.’

-They have somehow managed to avoid teen hysteria despite many boys and girls wanting to be astronauts!
+They ‘ve somehow managed to avoid teen hysteria despite many boys and girls wanting to be astronauts!

-Whether you are selling lemonade or racing boat engines, you set up your stall where your customers are likely to be hanging out.
-That might be at the edge of a fairground, or at a high profile trade show.
-Fortunately, whatever business you are in, you can be sure that many of your potential customers are on Facebook.
+Whether you’re selling lemonade or racing boat engines, you set up your stall where your customers are likely to be hanging out.
+That might be at the edge of a fairground, or a high profile trade show.
+Fortunately, whatever business you’re in, you can be sure that many of your potential customers are on Facebook.

-We have discussed why your business should be using Facebook, but before you do, decide whether you want to separate your business profile with your private one.
-This is a personal choice and there is no right and wrong.
-It will be more effort to maintain 2 sets of social media profiles, but the decision will depend on the nature of business that you are in, and the types of updates you post privately.
+We’ve discussed why your business should be using Facebook.
+Before you do, decide whether you want to separate your business profile with your private one.
+This separation is a personal choice, and there’s no right and wrong.
+It’ll be more effort to maintain two sets of social media profiles.
+The decision will depend on the nature of the business that you’re in, and the types of updates you post privately.

 But don’t write Facebook off.
-Give it a try, you can always reduce the amount of time you spend on it if you fail to get traction.
-If you are looking for ways to expand your business, Facebook might be the best solution.
+Give it a try; you can always reduce the amount of time you spend on it if you fail to get traction.
+If you’re looking for ways to expand your business, Facebook might be the best solution.